michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 This part focuses on the `Observability` addon deployment.
 In order to deploy the functionality, you have to obtain an object storage provider.
 For this deployment you will use [minio](https://min.io/).
 A PVC will be assigned to a minio pod which will create a bucket and export an S3 object storage endpoint.
 The endpoint's information and credentials are exported in a secret with the `thanos-object-storage` name.

-To create a namespace for the `MCO operator` to run in, run the next command on the hub cluster -
+To create a namespace for the `MCO operator` to run in, run the next commands on the hub cluster -

 ```
+<hub> $ oc login -u <admin-user> -p <password> https://api.cluster.2222.sandbox.opentlc.com:6443

 <hub> $ oc new-project open-cluster-management-observability
 ```